Jennifer Dionne

 Jennifer (Jen) Dionne is an American scientist and pioneer of nanophotonics.
 She is currently full professor of materials science and engineering at Stanford University and by courtesy, of radiology, and also a Chan Zuckerberg Biohub Investigator.
-She is Deputy Director of Q-NEXT, a National Quantum Information Science funded by the DOE.
-From 2020-2024, she served as Stanford's inaugural Vice Provost of Shared Facilities, where she advanced funding, infrastructure, education, and staff support within shared facilities.
+She is deputy director of Q-NEXT, a National Quantum Information Science funded by the DOE.
+From 2020 to 2024, she served as Stanford's inaugural Vice Provost of Shared Facilities, where she advanced funding, infrastructure, education, and staff support within shared facilities.
 During this time, she also was Director of the Department of Energy's "Photonics at Thermodynamic Limits" Energy Frontier Research Center (EFRC), which strives to create thermodynamic engines driven by light.
 She is also an editor of the ACS journal Nano Letters.
 Dionne's research develops photonic materials and methods to observe and control chemical and biological processes as they unfold with nanometer scale resolution, emphasizing critical challenges in global health and sustainability.